 The washing machine is the workhorse of the laundry room.
 It deals with dirty towels, sweaty gym clothes, and a whole lot of other gross stuff.
 Over time, detergent residue, bacteria, and dirt can build up in a washing machine, leading to musty smells in the machine and not-so-clean laundry.

-These washing machine cleaners cut through grime and leave your washer smelling fresh.
+The following list of washing machine cleaners cut through grime and leave a washer smelling fresh.

 - BEST OVERALL: OxiClean Washing Machine Cleaner with Odor Blasters

-- BEST BANG FOR THE BUCK: Lemi Shine Natural Washing Machine Cleaner + Wipes
+- BEST VALUE: Lemi Shine Washing Machine Cleaner and Cleaning Wipes

 - BEST ECO-FRIENDLY: Eco-Gals Eco Swirlz Washing Machine Cleaner

-- BEST SMELL: Oh Yuk Washing Machine Cleaner for All Washers
+- BEST SCENT: Oh Yuk Washing Machine Cleaner For All Washers

 - BEST LIQUID: Glisten Washer Magic Machine Cleaner

 - BEST TABLETS: Affresh Washing Machine Cleaner, 6 Tablets

 The best washing machine cleaners break down grime without degrading the washer’s rubber and plastic parts.
 Frequent cleaning can boost the efficiency and lifespan of a washer.
 Most washing machine cleaners work in both top-loading and front-loading machines.
 Just make sure to check if the cleaner is for standard or for high-efficiency (HE) washers.